jenius-apps/nightingale-core/README.md

 ## Is the core production ready?

+Not yet.
 Nightingale Core is slowly being moved to GitHub piece by piece.
-It is currently not production ready.
-Issues are disabled until the core is closer to an alpha/beta release.
 Stay tuned for more updates!

 ## Contact